ooblex/ooblex/README.md

 tensorthread_shell.py does not actually run-- but it is used as an example / boilerplate to create your own custom tensorthread processes.
 Each Tensorthread can store in memory dozens or hundreds of models, assuming sufficient system RAM.

+### Future Work

+We would like Tensor Threads to not need any touching at all, and would prefer models to be hosted in an on-demand database that Tensor Threads can pull from.
+This on-demand database would be accessible via a webinterface, which can allow for models to be uploaded as microservices or pulled directly from model training tools like IBM Watson.

+This system would also intelligently optimize the model being pulled to meet the architecture being deployed to: Intel CPU, FPGA, ARM, TPU, & Nvidia.
+Intelligent in-memory model caching and orchestrating of the Tensor Threads would adapt resources and processign demands as needed.

+We would like to increase accessibility for data-ingestion devices, using simple images, including for the Raspberry Pi using WebRTC.
+We would also like to maintain cloud-hosted deployable one-click images of the system, so that anyone can have it up and running within moments.

+We would like to develop a toolkit for embedded devices and mobile devices, to allow for flexible deployment of Ooblex, along with centralized remote management of deployments.

+The list goes on.